pkraikhun/tswd-portfolio-pkraikhu/README.md

 This is my public portfolio for Telling Stories with Data at CMU!

 ## Assignment 1: [Visualizing Government Debt](visualizing-government-debt.md)
-In this assignment, various tools are used to visualize general government debt of various countries.
+In this assignment, various tools and visualization are used to provide information about general government debt of each countries.

 ## Assignment 3&4:
 Place holder for assignments description